-Born in South Africa 1988, Attie Esterhuizen is a composer of classical music and musical theatre.
-He started writing music at the age of 6 and since then Attie’s works have been performed and recorded by influential orchestras, solo artists and ensembles including the Academy Award winning Brussels Philharmonic, Orchestre de Salle Colonne, the World Youth Symphony Orchestra, Corey Cott and Tony nominated actor Adam Pascal, to name a few.
+Born in South Africa, Attie Esterhuizen is a composer of classical music and musical theatre.
+He started writing music at the age of 6 and since then Attie’s works have been performed and recorded by influential orchestras, solo artists and ensembles including the Brussels Philharmonic, Orchestre de Salle Colonne, the World Youth Symphony Orchestra and the Star Pop Orchestra, to name a few.

 Following his time in France, Attie was accepted out of 2000 applicants to the BMI Musical Theater Workshop in New York.
 There he was part of a group of twenty composers and lyricists who for three years studied the compositional forms and techniques of the traditional Broadway musical.

 At 23 he founded AttieStudio, which has since co-produced two Operas in Paris and a Short Animation Musical, entitled Lady of the Night,bringing together an international team of approximately 150 people and animated by La Station Animation responsible for the Academy Award winning film, The Triplets of Bellville.The film, released in 2014, has been nominated/awarded for over 50 international awards and stars Adam Pascal known for his lead role in the cult film RENT.
 The accompanying orchestra was the Brussels Philharmonic.